Chicco Liteway Review

-The Liteway seat reclines almost flat, but it has an audible click that might wake some children.
+The Liteway seat reclines almost flat, but it has an audible click at each level that might wake some children.
 It has a padded adjustable footrest with a strange adjustment because there is a piece that holds the leg rest and a separate lever to lock it in place with yet another button to release it.
 All of the adjustments are easy to use and in the same place, but it feels convoluted.

 Ease of Setup

 The Chicco took us 5:16 to assemble with no tools and an average manual.

-While this stroller is easy enough to push and turn, it struggles when you take it off the road which resulted in a 5 of 10 for maneuverability.
+While this stroller is easy enough to push and turn, it struggles when you take it off the road hurting its test results for maneuverability.
 Even with the locking swivel wheels, this stroller is hard to push and difficult to turn when you head out on grass and gravel, making it a poor choice for switching terrains at a park.

-The Liteway earned a 6 of 10 for quality.
-The average score is a reflection of the materials and construction used to make the Liteway.
+The Liteway has average quality and is a reflection of the materials and construction used to make the Liteway.
 With exposed connection points, rivets, and uneven stitching, it fails to excel or truly shine.